Founded in December 2018 and headquartered in New Albany, Ohio, Lower offers mortgages, refinance loans and home equity lines of credit (HELOCs).

 However, if you want to continue with the application online, you have that option.
 The application has a conversational feel to it, making it more engaging than a typical HELOC application.

 If you choose to apply online, you’ll share some basic information about yourself and your home and whether you have a co-signer.

 Next, you’ll provide information about your income, assets and monthly expenses.
 Finally, you’ll input your Social Security number and agree to do a soft credit check to get an idea of what terms you might qualify for.

-The customer service team is available Monday through Friday from 9 a.m. to 6 p.m.
-Eastern time and Saturdays from 10 a.m. to 4 p.m.
+The customer service team is available Monday through Thursday from 9 a.m. to 6 p.m.
+ET and Fridays from 9 a.m. to 4 p.m.
+ET.

 How Bankrate rates Lower